Rajpratik71/Mininet-wiki/Automated-VM-Creation-and-Testing.md

 #### Automated VM testing

+Once a VM image has been created, it can also be booted automatically for additional testing.

 The `build.py` script also has the ability to test existing VM images.
 For example:

     build.py --test mininet-raring32server.vmdk